rubentrancoso/challenge/README.md

 There's also unit tests and integration tests in the package itself.

-The app is running in two addresses:
+The app is running on two addresses:

     https://concrete.doteva.com/hello
     http://mail.doteva.org:8081/hello

-The urls follow the specification:
+The urls follows the specification:

     POST - /register
     POST - /login